- Exabeam Data Lake Architecture Overview

 Exabeam Data Lake Architecture Overview

-Data Lake is one of three elements in Exabeam's Security Management Platform (SMP) and the data ingested by Data Lake can be used by Advanced Analytics for analysis and Incident Responder while investigating incident.
+Data Lake is one of three elements in Exabeam's Security Management Platform (SMP) and the data ingested by Data Lake can be used by Advanced Analytics for analysis and Incident Responder while investigating incidents.

 Data presentation (searching, visualizing, reporting, dashboards, etc)

-The log ingestor can consume events from log collectors, syslog sources, or an existing SIEM.
+The Log Ingestor can consume events from log collectors, syslog sources, or an existing SIEM.
 The log ingestor provides flow control and pushes the logs to the log indexer.

 How Exabeam Data Lake Works

 Data Lake indexes data from the servers, applications, databases, network devices, virtual machines, and so on, that make up your IT infrastructure.
 Data Lake can collect the data from machines located anywhere, whether it is local, remote, or cloud.
 Most users connect to Data Lake through a web browser to run searches and create dashboards.
 Other forms to connect to Data Lake include API streams from log collectors and ingestors.
-Additionally, Data Lake can push parsed incidents to Exabeam Advanced Analytics or your SIEM.
+Additionally, Data Lake can push parsed logs to Exabeam Advanced Analytics or your SIEM.

 Exabeam Log Collectors